A New Approach

 Advanced user interface

-mathStatica makes full use of the latest interface technologies.
-Palettes provide easy access to the most common distributions (Gold version).
-On-line HELP is a click away.
-And, mathStatica is perfectly integrated with the Springer text Mathematical Statistics with Mathematica, so that every example is live, every equation is at the reader's finger tips, every diagram can be generated on the fly, equations are hyperlinked, footnotes pop-up, cross-references are live, the index is hyperlinked and animations are a mouse-click away.
+The new mathStatica 2.72 makes full use of the latest interface technologies in Mathematica.
+Palettes provide easy access to hundreds of distributions.
+Fancy on-line HELP is fully integrated into the new Mathematica Help system.
+And, mathStatica 2.7 is perfectly integrated with the included e-text Mathematical Statistics with Mathematica, so that every example is live, every equation is at the reader’s finger tips, every diagram can be generated on the fly, equations are hyperlinked, footnotes pop-up, cross-references are live, the index is hyperlinked, and animations are real-time interactive.

 Hundreds of Worked Examples